OpenZeppelin/openzeppelin-contracts/docs/access-control.md

 While the simplicity of _ownership_ can be useful for simple systems or quick prototyping, different levels of authorization are often needed.
 An account may be able to ban users from a system, but not create new tokens. _Role-Based Access Control (RBAC)_ offers flexibility in this regard.

-In essence, we will be defining multiple _roles_, each with their own specific permissions (so instead of _roles_onlyOwner_ you can implement _onlyAdminRole_, _onlyModeratorRole_, etc.) and rules for how accounts can be assignned the role, transfer it, and more.
+In essence, we will be defining multiple _roles_, each allowed to perform different sets of actions.
+Instead of `onlyOwner` everywhere you will use, for example, `onlyAdminRole` in some places, and `onlyModeratorRole` in others.
+Separately you will be able to define rules for how accounts can be assignned a role, transfer it, and more.

 Most of software development uses access control systems that are role-based: some users are regular users, some may be supervisors or managers, and a few will often have administrative privileges.